NYPL/research-catalog/README.md

 5. Wait for confirmation from DevOps before deploying code that relies on the new variable

 Failure to update environment variables in Terraform will result in the variables being unavailable or reverting to default values when a new deployment occurs.
-For variables that only need to be updated temporarily, like `SEARCH_RESULTS_NOTIFICATION`, it may be okay to create and deploy a new task definition without updating Terraform, knowing that it will be reverted on the next deployment.
+For variables that only need to be updated temporarily, like `SEARCH_RESULTS_NOTIFICATION`, it may be okay to create and deploy a new task definition revision without updating Terraform, knowing that it will be reverted on the next deployment.

 ## Logging